 General Admission Requirements

-Submit a copy of valid government-issued photo identification.
+A copy of a valid government-issued photo identity card.

-Any document not in English must be accompanied by a Certified translated copy.
+Any document if not in English must be accompanied by a certified translated copy.

 Additional Admission Requirements For BBA